Epic paid devs nearly $12 million for 9 months of Epic Games Store free games

 This data comes straight from Epic Games itself, and is one of the many documents shared as part of the legal battle between Epic and iPhone-maker Apple that finally went to trial today.

-The document, shared by GameDiscoveryCo founder Simon Carless, takes a look at the first 9 months of the Epic Games Store's free game promotions, and breaks down how much Epic paid to feature a game, how many folks it brought into the platform, and how much Epic ended up paying per new user.
+The document, shared by GameDiscoveryCo founder Simon Carless, takes a look at the first nine months of the Epic Games Store's free game promotions, and breaks down how much Epic paid to feature a game, how many folks it brought into the platform, and how much Epic ended up paying per new user.

 With that in mind, a couple of interesting campaigns stand out.
 First off, Epic's free game promotion for the Batman Arkham Collection back in late 2019 was the most expensive upfront, but managed to bring in a good amount of new accounts for Epic's trouble.